|Historical trends: CO2 and

 Flaw: As stated above, CO2 levels

-remain flat, and world temperatures dropped by 3°C, not by
+flat, and world temperatures dropped by 3°C, not by

 10° C, because most of the change in the so-called temperature